abdulrahim46/CardSlider-Demo/README.md

 iCarousel for second Demo carsousel effect.
 I didn't used any network library for fetching network request just the Apple native URLSession Class from Foundation framework but I would prefer Alamofire over it.

+## Improvements Needs to be done
+- Change the card slider to better one.
+- Need to improve UI of Detail view.
+- Refresh back to index.